-Commencing in 2024-25, the City will be introducing SmoothRates which will be shown as an additional payment option on your rate notice.
+SmoothRates continues to be shown as a payment option on your rate notice.
 The payment amounts specified will allow payment over approximately a 10 month period where there are no arrears on the account and payments are made by direct debit either fortnightly or monthly.
-SmoothRates will be offered with no administration or instalment interest charges applied.
-Further information will be provided with your rate notice.
+SmoothRates are offered with no administration or instalment interest charges applied.
+Further information is provided with your rate notice.